Siraj demands death penalty for rapists of children

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Jamaat-e-Islami (JI) ameer Senator Sirajul Haq has expressed fear that Zainab Alert Bill will lose its significance without inclusion of article 302 of the Constitution in it.
+ISLAMABAD: Jamaat-e-Islami ameer Sirajul Haq has expressed fear that Zainab Alert Bill will lose its significance without inclusion of article 302 of the Constitution in it.

 Talking to journalists after addressing a Senate session on Wednesday, he said the rapist and murderer of a child must be hanged as mere imprisonment of the criminals would not heal the wounds of the family of the innocent victims.
 Pointing out that over 3,000 children were kidnapped and raped and many of them murdered during past few months, he said that culprits needed exemplary punishments.
 He said rulers were under immense pressure to abolish death penalty in all heinous crimes and it was quite understandable why they avoided inclusion of article 302 in the Zainab Alert.